Categories

 Introduction: A Seven-Step Guide to Understanding Traditional Chinese Painting

-I. Detailed-Brush Landscape Painting
+I. Detailed-Brush Figure Painting

 II.
-Freehand-Brush Landscape Painting
+Freehand-Brush Figure Painting

 III.
 Detailed-Brush Flower-and-Bird Painting